 - Launching the MVP from scratch

 Thankfully, Spark Solutions had a knowledgeable team in place that guided Robert through the design, build and launch process.
 The result was a fully functional MVP in just under 3 months.
-Keepabl’s PraaS (Privacy as a Service) solution, at launch, was capable of assessing an organisation’s GDPR readiness, mapping out their personal data flow, and generating needed and valuable automated reports based on the information entered by the user.
+Keepabl’s PraaS (Privacy as a Service) solution, at launch, was capable of assessing an organization’s GDPR readiness, mapping out their personal data flow, and generating needed and valuable automated reports based on the information entered by the user.

 Turning Spreadsheets Into a SaaS Product